Fluctuations of Subgraph Counts in Graphon Based Random Graphs: Examples

 with where the graphs $K_{1, 4}$, $P_4$, and $B_4$ are as shown in Figure \ref{figure:example_K12}.
 Note that $K_{1, 4}$ is the 4-star (obtained by joining the two central vertices of the 2-stars), $P_4$ is the path with 4 edges (obtained by joining a leaf vertex of one 2-star with a leaf vertex of another), and $B_4$ is the graph obtained by joining the central vertex of one 2-star with a leaf vertex of another.
-For a concrete example of a graphon which is not $K_{1, 2}$-regular consider $W_0(x,y):=xy$.
-In this case, $d_{W_0}(x) = x$, for all $x\in [0,1]$, is non-constant, hence, $W_0$ is not $K_{1,2}$-regular.
+For a concrete example of a graphon which is not $K_{1, 2}$-regular, consider $W_0(x,y):=xy$.
+In this case, $d_{W_0}(x) = \frac12x$, for all $x\in [0,1]$, and \eqref{eq:K12_reg} does not hold; hence, $W_0$ is not $K_{1,2}$-regular.